Here’s how most budgets work:

 Did you know that people who use zero-based budgets pay off 19% more debt and save 18% more money?

-Because it keeps you accountable and makes you less likely to waste any leftover money.
+It keeps you accountable and makes you less likely to waste any leftover money.
 Now let’s get started with the action steps.

 Step 1: Focus on ‘extra’ money